-Fast Presence websites “just work.”
+Fast Presence websites "just work."
 They are fast, attractive, reliable, easy to use, look great on any device and play well with the web (search engines, Facebook, etc.).
-Each one has
+Each one has careful, custom design to meet the client's needs without useless bloat that hinders their goals.
+Design experience, deep knowledge of Internet technologies and best practices are the difference between an amateur effort and a professional result.
+This is a fully managed service ensuring that your website starts great and stays great.

 Fast Presence websites are powered by the latest production ready web technologies, carefully integrated, tested and continuously monitored.
 Unproven, poorly supported, "bleeding edge", unreliable, non-standard and/or slow technologies are not acceptable.
 Your small business website is too important for experimentation.